Dr. Raghid Nahhas Launched His Two Translation Books at Gleebooks

-It is with great pleasure and pride that I was invited and attended the launch of two translation books by Dr. Raghid Nahhas, (Kalimat كلمات Publications) Sydney 2019.
+It is with great pleasure that I was invited and attended the launch of two translation books by Dr. Raghid Nahhas, (Kalimat كلمات Publications) Sydney 2019.
 The two books of “No One Know My Name” and “The Cities”, on Friday Evening, August 30, 2019 at the Gleebooks Bookshop in Sydney.

 The first book in English titled No One Knows My Name, is a new collection of Poetry by Australian Iraqi poet Khalid Al-Hilli in Arabic, that was translated by Dr. Raghid Nahhas.
 The second titled The Cities, is selected poems from the five poetry collections published by the Australian Lebanese poet, journalist, singer and oud player Ghassan Alameddine, and from an unpublished collection.
 Raghid also translated this selection into English and published it under the title ‘The Cities’.
 As a creative thinker, Raghid also designed the cover and the contents of the two books and included his own remarkable photography images.

 Dr. Raghid Nahhas, an Australian Syrian translator, is also a writer, poet, and a photographer artist.
 Born to a Syrian father and a Lebanese mother, Nahhas graduated from The American University of Beirut with degrees in Biology and Marine Sciences and completed his PhD at Hull University, England.
 He worked intensively for many years in environmental sciences in Lebanon, Syria, England and Australia.